 The 555 was an airborne battalion in North Carolina comprised of only African American soldiers.
 They were unused during the war and ended up being shipped to California before being disbanded.

 That would mean the rest of the unit gets recast, all accept Wyatt Russell, who I hope has a long and distinguished career to rival his Dad’s. his war-hardened noncom easily slides into the fledgling unit.

-Then we cast some new actors and let John Magaro play an Italian Army officer and the movie play out the same, no spoilers.
+Then we cast some new actors and let John Magaro play an Italian Army officer and then the movie plays out the same.